 Description complète

 Situated in an elevated, sunny position within easy reach of the sea, the property enjoys views in every direction: across the Ligurian hills, towards the Apuan Alps, and long the coastline.
-The garden, planted with fruit trees and grape vine pergola, offers ample space to relax or outdoor dining.
+The accommodation is spacious and bright, full of traditional charm.

 The house is in fair condition but would benefit from some modernisation and the installation of central heating.

-Set at theedge of a pretty village with pastel coloured buildings perched on a hilltop with easy access to the surrounding towns an ameneties, to La Spezia, Gulf od the Poets and the Cinque Terre.
+Set at the edge of a pretty village with pastel coloured buildings perched on a hilltop with easy access to the surrounding towns an ameneties, to La Spezia, Gulf od the Poets and the Cinque Terre.

 The Cinque Terre are five picturesque villages strung along the narrow coastline north of the Gulf of the Poets and La Spezia with pretty coves, beaches and are accessed on foot, boat or with the local train that shuttles between the villages.
 Anyone visiting the Cinque Terre should take a walk along the cliff paths which link one village to the next, stop in one of the bars or restaurants and try the anchovies marinated in olive oil and garlic, served with bread and delicate white wine made from the grapes that grow up the steep terraces above the villages.
 The Cinque Terre are a UNESCO World Heritage site.